bhekanik/pro-search/README.md

 # Pro-search

 Search engines are really amazing tools and we all use them everyday.
-Search engines also have really powerful tools to make queries much more specialised and specific.
+Search engines also have really powerful tools to make queries much more specialized and specific.
 Unfortunately, few people use these advanced querying capabilities either because they don't know about them or they're just tedious to use.
 Those who do use them usually just have one or two go to filters.
 This is where Pro-search comes in.
 Pro-search is an advanced query builder for search engines.
 It allows you to build complex queries for search engines in an easy intuitive user interface.
 You choose which search engine(s) you want your query sent to and Pro-search will format the query for the target and open a new browser tab with the result.
 It's that simple.

 ## Resources